Ignite your passion and join the extraordinary team at Penrhos College where endless possibilities await.

 Your application must include:

 - Cover letter and Selection Criteria (max.
-2 pages) stating why you are applying for the position and addressing the essential selection criteria listed; demonstrating your suitability for the role.
+2 pages)stating why you are applying for the position and addressing the essential experience selection criteria listed on the Position Statement; demonstrating your suitability for the role.
 Please include your contact details.

 - Current Resume or Curriculum Vitae outlining your personal details, qualifications, relevant work history and education.
 Relevant work history should commence with the most recent position you have held as well as the dates/period of employment.
 In the description of your work history give a summary of the duties and responsibilities for each of the positions.